syncfusion-content/xamarin-docs/Xamarin/NumericUpDown/Customization.md

 ## Auto reverse in SfNumericUpDown

-While incrementing, the control will start from [`Minimum`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_Minimum) value once it reaches the [`Maximum`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_Maximum) value and vice-versa.
+When incrementing, the control will begin at the [`Minimum`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_Minimum) value and progress to the [`Maximum`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_Maximum) value, and vice-versa.

 N> By default the property value is false.